 Whether your Dyslexic child needs a 504 Accommodation Plan or special education services through an Individualized Education Plan (IEP), an advocate or an attorney acts as your child’s voice.
 They know what to ask for and how to ask for it and can expedite the process because of their experience, which means you will ultimately have a happier child who is reading.
 They prepare you for and attend meetings with you, as well as assist with all the technical processes involved with an IEP or 504.

 Your child’s teacher provides most of the direct reading instruction and needs to know your concerns.
+Asking the teacher for a school meeting is important and in this blog, I share key school meeting points.
 Since teacher training about Dyslexia varies from state to state, some teachers might not have been exposed to the training necessary to help your child effectively so partnering with the classroom teacher can help everyone.
 If your child as more than one teacher, meeting with the team to share specific information about your child’s Dyslexia and how it impacts them in the classroom can help everyone achieve their needed learning goals.
 Although most teachers want the best for their students, some educators and districts can be resistant to working with learning disabled children.
 Thus, you should always follow-up with an email to document your concerns.

 Once you have a formal evaluation and have created a formal learning plan for your child, either a 504 or IEP, your child’s school must provide the appropriate resources.
 Schools have a legal obligation to provide a free and appropriate education (FAPE) to all learners.
 Additionally, many children struggle with reading for a variety of reasons, and some of the generalized support already available can help Dyslexic children as well.